motegi-na/For-psychophysical-experiment-Unity-Ultraleap/README.md

 This is the code that delays hand movements and adds gain to finger movements when using Leapmotion in Unity.

+Please use it for games, psychophysical research, etc.

 If you have any problems with the program or rights, please contact me.

 I have no intention of infringing on any rights.